 This is not a list of all drugs or health problems that interact with this drug.

 - This drug may raise the chance of kidney stones.
-Be sure to drink lots of fluids while taking this drug.
+Be sure your child drinks lots of fluids while taking this drug.
 Children are more likely to get kidney stones than adults.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.